Running Tests§

 Print test results in color.
 This is good if your terminal supports colors,

-(the default if you don't explicitly specify WHEN
+(the default if you don't explicitly specify WHEN), never, or auto.

 --runs N (-n)§